How to Freeze Tomatoes to Savor Them All Year

 Can you freeze tomatoes?
 Absolutely!
 Tomatoes are in peak season June through September, that's when to look for fresh garden tomatoes at farmers markets, pick-your-own farms, or to harvest those you grew yourself.
 When selecting tomatoes for freezing, look for ones that are firm and richly colored.
 They should be free from blemishes, heavy for their size, and have a fragrant aroma.
 Tomatoes that are perfectly ripe will give just slightly to palm pressure.
 We'll teach you how to freeze garden tomatoes so you can save your extras for the months to come, and we'll also share tips for freezing whole tomatoes and freezing tomatoes without blanching.

-- If the tomatoes cannot be frozen immediately, store them at room temperature.
+Most varieties of tomatoes can be frozen.
+However, plum (roma) tomatoes contain the most pulp and will produce the best results.
+If you don't plan to freeze your tomatoes immediately, store them at room temperature.
 Avoid storing fresh tomatoes in the refrigerator, which can make them lose flavor and become mealy.

 - Working in 1-pound batches, immerse tomatoes in the boiling water.

-- Cook for 30 to 60 seconds or until the tomato skins split open.
+- Cook for 1 to 2 minutes or until the tomato skins split open.

 - Using a slotted spoon, transfer tomatoes to a large bowl of ice water.

-Peel the Tomatoes
+Peel and Freeze the Tomatoes